 - Crop sanitation, crop rotations.

 - Seed treatment with Thiram or Captan 3g/kg seed.

 Causal organism: Macrophamina phaseolina

 - The characteristic symptoms of the disease become apparent as the plants approach maturity.
 The disease generally appears early after flowering.

 - Plants affected by M. phaseolina show evidence of pre-mature ripening.
-The outsides of lower internodes become straw coloured.
+The outsides of lower internodes become straw-coloured.
 The pith becomes badly disintegrated.

 - The infected stalks may split longitudinally into a mass of fibres.

-- A distinguishing character of the disease is the presence of the small black sclerotia in the pith of the affected stalks.
+- A distinguishing characteristic of the disease is the presence of the small black sclerotia in the pith of the affected stalks.
 Roots are also invaded and show black sclerotia in the disorganised tissue.

 - Regular irrigations, particularly during flowering time, should be provided.